History of the Rossmoor Fund

 The board also partners with resident Richard Davis and Davis Home Pros to provide free labor for small handyman home repair projects an eligible applicant cannot afford.
 (The Fund purchases materials.)
 At the suggestion of the Counseling Office, the board also recently began to fund once a year housecleaning services for eligible applicants.

-In 2017 the board created a Legacy Society honoring those who have named the fund a beneficiary in their estate plans.
-Bequests are directed to the Fund’s endowment fund, rather than general operating expenses.
+In 2017 the board created a Legacy Society honoring those who have named the Fund as a beneficiary in their estate plans.

 IV.
 The Fundraising Plan